kiboschool/course-programming-2/src/lessons/classes-and-objects/aliasing-and-copying.md

 Now a and b are completely separate instances.

-So, this is a better way to write get_reflected_point,
+So, this is a better way to write get_reflected_point:

 ```python
 def get_reflected_point(point):